TrickfireRobotics/gazebo-simulations/docs/content/docs/setup/devcontainer.md

 Open the cloned folder in VS Code.
 You should see a prompt to **Reopen in Container** - click it.
 If the prompt doesn't appear, open the Command Palette (`Ctrl+Shift+P`) and run **Dev Containers: Reopen in Container**.

-The first build downloads the full Docker image with ROS 2 Humble, Gazebo Fortress, and all dependencies - this takes a few minutes.
+The first build downloads the full Docker image with ROS 2 Jazzy, Gazebo Harmonic, and all dependencies - this takes a few minutes.
 Subsequent opens are fast.

 Once inside, you'll be the `trickfire` user at `/home/trickfire/gazebo-simulations`.